|Chainette Fringe||Beaded Fringe||Beaded Garland||Feather Fringe||$ale|

 Whether you are selecting a chandelier or light fixture for your Dining Room or Foyer/Entry Hall, it can be confusing to decide on which size is best.
 Then, once you determine the correct size of light fixture, how do you determine at what height to hang it?

-It’s really not too hard if you follow some tips that Interior Designers and Decorators use when selecting and handing chandeliers.
+It’s really not too hard if you follow the below tips that Interior Designers and Decorators use when selecting and handing chandeliers.

 Visual Weight of the Chandelier for a Dining Room